topazus/marqov/doc/algorithms.md

 * [High-temperature series expansion for spin glasses.
 I. Derivation of the series](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.36.546)
 * [High-temperature series expansion for spin glasses.
 II.
 Analysis of the series](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.36.559)

+# HMC
+Hamiltonian/Hybrid Monte Carlo
+ - For the SO(3) Heisenberg model EOMs are known that work directly on the [phase space of spins](https://arxiv.org/pdf/1402.4114.pdf) Hence no need for auxiliary momenta.